earthly/earthly/docs/guides/debugging.md

 I struck him down with the servants and with the lantern and left a fragment in the midst of my work during the last three years, although he has cruelly wronged.
 ```

-At this point we know what needs to be done to fix the build, so we can type exit (or ctrl-D), to exit the interactive shell.
+At this point we know what needs to be done to fix the test, so we can type exit (or ctrl-D), to exit the interactive shell.

 ```
-+build | time="2020-09-16T22:23:53Z" level=error msg="failed to read from ptmx: read /dev/ptmx: input/output error"
++test | time="2020-09-16T22:23:53Z" level=error msg="failed to read from ptmx: read /dev/ptmx: input/output error"
-+build | time="2020-09-16T22:23:53Z" level=error msg="failed to read data from conn: read tcp 127.0.0.1:36672->127.0.0.1:5000: use of closed network connection"
++test | time="2020-09-16T22:23:53Z" level=error msg="failed to read data from conn: read tcp 127.0.0.1:36672->127.0.0.1:5000: use of closed network connection"
-+build | ERROR: Command exited with non-zero code: RUN python3 generate_phrase.py
++test | ERROR: Command exited with non-zero code: RUN python3 generate_phrase.py
 ```

 Note that even though we fixed the problem during debugging, the image will not have been saved, so we must go back to our Earthfile and fix the problem there: